Securely store and maintain your research data

 Active Compute (O2)

-- Eligibility: The O2 cluster is available to researchers at HMS and its affiliate hospitals.
-An HMS ID is required.
-Use of O2 CPUs and GPUs is free for labs in HMS Basic Science departments, and fee-based for affiliates.
-If ineligible, please contact HMS Research Computing to discuss further options.
+• Eligibility – The O2 cluster is available to researchers at HMS and its affiliate hospitals.
+An HMS account ID is required.
+The use of O2 CPUs and GPUs is free for labs in HMS Basic Science departments, and is fee-based for affiliates.
+If you are ineligible, contact HMS Research Computing to discuss further options.

-- Notifications: When a folder grows above the pre-established storage limit, automatic email notifications are sent to the responsible party (often the PI) and the Lab Data Manager (if the PI has designated one), so they can work with lab members to manage the lab's storage usage.
+• Notifications – When a folder grows above the pre-established storage limit, automatic email notifications are sent to the responsible party (often the principal investigator) and the Lab Data Manager (if the principal investigator has designated one), so they can work with lab members to manage the lab's storage usage.

 Contact